galette/galettedoc/source/usermanual/avancee.rst

    $ php bin/console galette:mailing:process-queue

+The command asks for confirmation before sending anything, since the feature is still in alpha.
+Add ``--force`` to skip the question, which is what a cron entry calling the command would need.

 Both send batch after batch, waiting the configured delay between two messages, until the queue is empty or the quota is reached.
 They stop rather than wait for the quota window to open again, so what is left goes out on the next run: calling them regularly is the whole point.

 .. warning::